lucidly/lucidly.github.io/_pages/strawberrymilk.md

 <h2>Strawberry Milk Kittea</h2>
 <img src="/assets/work/strawberrymilk1.png" />

 <p>A series of illustrations combining two of my favourite things - strawberry milk tea and kittens.
-They were created with the intention to be printed on various merchandise through sites like Redbubble.
-The above image has sold most often as a sticker.</p>
+They were created with the intention to be printed on various merchandise through sites like Redbubble.</p>

 <img src="/assets/work/strawberrymilk2.png" />